-Managing to pull a man loaded with Kryptonite and Lex Luthor up a catwalk with one hand in "Jitters".
+- Managing to pull a man loaded with Kryptonite and Lex Luthor up a catwalk with one hand in "Jitters".

-Dodging a bullet for the first time in the episode "Rogue".
+- Dodging a bullet for the first time in the episode "Rogue".

-Taking out Ryan's abusive father with a bowling ball in the episode "Stray".
+- Taking out Ryan's abusive father with a bowling ball in the episode "Stray".

-Diving into a tornado to save Lana in the episode "Tempest."
+- Diving into a tornado to save Lana in the episode "Tempest."

-Jonathan gets one in the Season 2 premiere when he sneaks up on and tackles Roger Nixon when Nixon tries to abduct Clark (using kryptonite).
+- Jonathan gets one in the Season 2 premiere when he sneaks up on and tackles Roger Nixon when Nixon tries to abduct Clark (using kryptonite).

-Shooting a bullet out of the air with heat vision in the episode "Heat".
+- Shooting a bullet out of the air with heat vision in the episode "Heat".

-Jumping from one building to another in the episode "Insurgence".
+- Jumping from one building to another in the episode "Insurgence".

-Beating up the three super-powered gang members, who were all stronger than him, in the episode "Witness".
+- Beating up the three super-powered gang members, who were all stronger than him, in the episode "Witness".

-Martha gets a particularly awesome one in "Heat" when she confronts a Brainwashed and Crazy -via-love pheromones Lex and lays the smackdown on him for sending Clark to jail for a crime he didn't commit just because his black widow wife Desirée has told him to:
+- Martha gets a particularly awesome one in "Heat" when she confronts a Brainwashed and Crazy -via-love pheromones Lex and lays the smackdown on him for sending Clark to jail for a crime he didn't commit just because his black widow wife Desirée has told him to:

 Martha: ''You know Clark.
 He's not a criminal.
 He's the one person who's stood by you no matter what.
 Ask yourself, is he really capable of this?

 Lex: I wouldn't have thought so.
 But I know my wife.

 Martha:*speaking for herself and the viewers* Lex...you met and married her in a week.
 HOW WELL COULD YOU KNOW HER?!

-Running to the other side of the forest and catching a villain's lighter before it could hit the gasoline trail in the episode "Slumber".
+- Running to the other side of the forest and catching a villain's lighter before it could hit the gasoline trail in the episode "Slumber".

-Tossing a lead-based paint can, while using his heat vision to disable AliciaBaker (who was weak against lead) from killing Lana, in the episode "Obsessed".
+- Tossing a lead-based paint can, while using his heat vision to disable Alicia Baker (who was weak against lead) from killing Lana, in the episode "Obsessed".

-Special mention must be made of the man playing young Grandpa Kent in the flashback bits of "Relic", who went the extra mile and nailed all of Jonathan's mannerisms while looking just slightly and sounding very different from him.
+- Special mention must be made of the man playing young Grandpa Kent in the flashback bits of "Relic", who went the extra mile and nailed all of Jonathan's mannerisms while looking just slightly and sounding very different from him.
 Taking the idea of genetic memory presented in the story somewhat literally.

-Flying for the first time, albeit while brainwashed by Jor-El, in the episode "Crusade".
+- Flying for the first time, albeit while brainwashed by Jor-El, in the episode "Crusade".

-Throwing the football, running over to Mxyzptlk and saving Chloe from him, then running back to his original position without anybody noticing in the episode "Jinx".
+- Throwing the football, running over to Mxyzptlk and saving Chloe from him, then running back to his original position without anybody noticing in the episode "Jinx".

-After being forced to Kneel Before Zod, tricking General Zod into touching the crystal that sends him back to the Phantom Zone in the episode "Zod".
+- After being forced to Kneel Before Zod, tricking General Zod into touching the crystal that sends him back to the Phantom Zone in the episode "Zod".

-Unleashing his Unstoppable Rage and defeating Titan in the episode "Combat".
+- Unleashing his Unstoppable Rage and defeating Titan in the episode "Combat".
 Bonus points that Titan is a wrestler who goes by the name of Kane.

-Punching Bizarro into a powerline tower on the horizon, then later punching Bizarro into space in the episode "Bizarro".
+- Punching Bizarro into a powerline tower on the horizon, then later punching Bizarro into space in the episode "Bizarro".

-Vaporizing a flash flood brought on by a breaking dam with his Heat Vision in the same episode.
+- Vaporizing a flash flood brought on by a breaking dam with his Heat Vision in the same episode.

-Catching Kara's ankle and slamming her back to the ground in the episode "Kara".
+- Catching Kara's ankle and slamming her back to the ground in the episode "Kara".

-Beating the shit out of Brainiac in the episode "Arctic".
+- Beating the shit out of Brainiac in the episode "Arctic".

 - Jimmy Olsen beating up a secret agent in the episode "Sleeper".

-Chloe becoming the Watchtower in Hex.
+- Chloe becoming the Watchtower in Hex.

-Tess Mercer, Lex's former VP and acting CEO of LuthorCorp in his absence, discovers in the episode "Bulletproof" that, far from trusting her, he spies on her every waking movement.
+- Tess Mercer, Lex's former VP and acting CEO of LuthorCorp in his absence, discovers in the episode "Bulletproof" that, far from trusting her, he spies on her every waking movement.
 All this, despite the complete and unswerving loyalty she'd given him throughout the years.
 She hits back with the following speech:

 "When I thought my life was over, you gave me a reason to keep going.
 I wouldn't be who I am without you.
 I trusted you, because I respected you.
 I've done everything you've ever asked.
 You've seen that with your own eyes and, apparently, with mine.
 But not anymore.
 I hope you watch with rapt attention as your bank accounts close, as you lose all contact with the outside world, as your life disappears before your eyes.
 Goodbye, Lex. (jams his spyware) I loved you, you son of a bitch."

-And as a final parting shot, she then proceeds to merge LuthorCorp with Lex's rival, Oliver Queen of Queen Industries.
+- And as a final parting shot, she then proceeds to merge LuthorCorp with Lex's rival, Oliver Queen of Queen Industries.
 Ouch.

-Lex finally freeing the show from Lana with his brilliant kryptonite bomb trap.
+- Lex finally freeing the show from Lana with his brilliant kryptonite bomb trap.
 See, in the last episode Lana stole the Prometheus Project's Super Suit right out from under Lex, despite it never showing exactly how she found out about it, thus granting her God Mode powers.
 However, it turns out that the suit was designed to absorb Kryptonite.
 Cue a sadistic choice on top of the Daily Planet Building: Either Lana absorbs all of the Kryptonite to stop the bomb, thus ensuring that she'll be so irradiated by the Kryptonite that she can never get close to Clark again without killing him, or they do nothing and watch the city burn in the explosion.
 Lana sacrifices herself and leaves.
 The best part?
 Lex was on life support and confined to a van when he came up with this plan.
 Magnificent Bastard indeed.

 - That one is obviously only "awesome" if you actually hate Lana ...

 - Major Zod forcing his rebellious army to kneel before him without his powers in the episode "Savior".

-His Knife Fight with Major Zod in the Season 9 finale, "Salvation", likely counts as one for both combatants, the coreographers, and the show as a whole.
+- His Knife Fight with Major Zod in the Season 9 finale, "Salvation", likely counts as one for both combatants, the coreographers, and the show as a whole.
 That was a truly epic finale.

-Be honest, who's jaw didn't drop when Clark decided to avert the Bad Future by destroying the Solar-Towers in "Persuasion".
+- Be honest, who's jaw didn't drop when Clark decided to avert the Bad Future by destroying the Solar-Towers in "Persuasion".

-Dr. Fate in "Absolute Justice":
+- Dr. Fate in "Absolute Justice":

-His transformation sequence.
+- His transformation sequence.

-Restoring John Jones' abilities.
+- Restoring John Jones' abilities.

 "It is not your fate to die this day, Martian!"

-And, of course, John's badass boast when he uses Them on Icicle:
+- And, of course, John's badass boast when he uses Them on Icicle: